sqlpad/sqlpad/docs/_pages/installation-and-administration.md

 `sqlpad --admin yourEmailAddress@domain.com`

+## Updating

+If installed via npm, SQLPad may be updated by running ```npm install sqlpad -g```.

+To install a specific version of SQLPad, a version may be specified by running ```npm install sqlpad@2.1.3 -g```.
+This is useful to rollback to a previous version.

+Prior to updating, you may want to take a backup of SQLPad's database.
+By default these files are located under the users home directory `~/sqlpad/db`, but you may have changed the location using the --dir flag when running SQLPad.

 ## Running as a Service

 If you are running SQLPad for your team, chances are you'd like SQLPad to start up when your server boots up, and stay running if an unhandled exception occurs.
 How this is accomplished largely depends on the operating system you are running.

-Full disclosure - this isn't my area of expertise so if anyone knows of any better options or better practices, please let me know at rick.bergfalk@gmail.com.
+Full disclosure - this isn't my area of expertise so if anyone knows of any better options please send a github issue or pull request.

 **Windows**: Use [nssm](http://nssm.cc/) to create a windows service